Skip to content

 5. divide(fp64, fp64, option:rounding, option:on_domain_error, option:on_division_by_zero): -> fp64

 *Divide x by y.
 In the case of integer division, partial values are truncated (i.e. rounded towards 0).
-The on_division_by_zero option governs behavior in cases where y is 0 and x is not 0.
-LIMIT means positive or negative infinity (depending on the sign of x and y).
-If x and y are both 0 or both ±infinity, behavior will be governed by on_domain_error. *
+The on_division_by_zero option governs behavior in cases where y is 0.
+If the option is IEEE then the IEEE754 standard is followed: all values except ±infinity return NaN and ±infinity are unchanged.
+If the option is LIMIT then the result is ±infinity in all cases.
+If either x or y are NaN then behavior will be governed by on_domain_error.
+If x and y are both ±infinity, behavior will be governed by on_domain_error. *

 Options: